interledger/web-monetization-extension/docs/testing/testplan.md

    - https://radu.sh
    - https://radu.sh/iframe (if you'd like to test how it works with iframes)

 2. Visit the Web Monetization Playground, and add test payment pointers.
-Here are examples that you can use:
+Here are few examples that you can use:
    - https://ilp.rafiki.money/interledger-wm
    - https://ilp.rafiki.money/wm-dev
    - https://ilp.rafiki.money/laka_web